 For tax purposes, an AUT is treated as distributing the whole of the income available for distribution in each of its distribution periods, whether actually distributed or accumulated by it.
 Distributions may be made as interest distributions or dividend distributions as set out below.

-The distribution accounts of the Trust for any of its distribution periods may show income available for distribution as either (a) an interest distribution or (b) a dividend distribution.
+The distribution accounts of the Trust for any of its distribution periods may show income available for distribution as either (x) an interest distribution or (y) a dividend distribution.
 The type of distribution that either actually takes or is deemed to take place depends on the source and composition of the income within the Trust.

-Where more than 60% of the Trust is invested in "qualifying investments" (broadly speaking interest paying investments) the distributions made by the Trust will be interest distributions.
-Where this is not the case, distributions made by the Trust will be a dividend distribution.
+Where more than 60% of the Trust is invested in "qualifying investments" (broadly speaking interest paying investments, see further below) the Trust will make an interest distribution.
+Where this is not the case, distributions made by the Trust will be dividend distributions.

-All unitholders will be sent tax certificates stating the make-up of their distributions and showing their taxable income.
+All Unitholders will be sent tax vouchers stating the make-up of their distributions and showing their taxable income.